 This guide will go over the basics of what a satisfactory electronic installation really is and what to do to meet regulations.
 Some tendencies don’t need an electrical safety certificate whereas others do.
 Read this article for a guide on exactly how to get this done as a landlord.

-It would not come as a surprise if you are confused as a landlord about what the rules are in 2022 because the rules have changed a lot over the years.
+It would not come as a surprise if you are confused as a landlord about what the rules are in 2023 because the rules have changed a lot over the years and there have been new electricity rules issued.

 It has been the case for a while that tenants have the right to safety in their homes with the introduction of things like EPCs but it is not until recently in 2022 that regulations around electronics have been taken far more seriously.